 Each audit is different, but each also follows a similar script.
-First, we'll scope the specific website, pages, templates, and areas of concern will be reviewed.
+First, we'll scope what the specific website, pages, templates and areas of concern will be reviewed.
 Then, we'll begin testing within those pre-agreed upon areas.
-Then, we'll aggregate a findings report, as detailed below, and present it to you for your consideration and remediation.
+Then, we'll aggregate a findings report, as detailed below, and present to you for your consideration and remediation.

 How do we conduct our audits?
 We use a variety of different techniques, including but not limited to the following:

 - Testing Software: We will utilize software packages available to streamline testing.

 - Human Analysis: Our experts will review each page, template or content piece against WCAG 2.0.

 - Assistive Technology: We utilize various tools as seen in practical usage.